MasoodGit/frontend-nanodegree-neighborhood-map/README.md

 * Click on a list view item to select a place and to display the info window of that place on the map.
 Click again to deselect it.
 * When a place is selected, if there are photos of the place available, you can click on the *Photos* link to display a slideshow of the photos.
 * Click on the title of the list view (*Places*) to hide it.

+## How to build
+It is possible to build a production version of the app using gulp.
+For that, run the build task ```gulp build```.

+After the task completes, a production version ready to be delivered will be available in the ```build``` directory.